Portland Bureau of Transportation: History

 The City Auditor ombudsman's office which takes in complaints from the general public concerning city bureaus reported in its 2018 annual report that they routinely receive the most complaints about PBOT.
 They concluded that "several of our complaint investigations found structural unfairness within transportation programs, requiring reform."
 Sidewalk and vehicle towing concerns represented the greatest number of complaints made with the ombudsman's office about PBOT in 2001.
 In 2023, PBOT was also the top complaint filed with the ombudsman's office, accounting for 28% of all complaints filed with ombudsman's office.
+PBOT maintained #1 spot in the share of complaints received by the Ombudsman Office in 2025, representing 24% of all complaints received.